1099bconverter

 • We never ask for your broker login.
 Unlike TurboTax's auto-import or similar tools, 1099-B Converter only needs the PDF.
 Your brokerage credentials never leave your control.

 • No human review of your documents.
-Extraction is fully automated through the Anthropic API.
+Extraction is fully automated end to end.
 No employee, contractor, or operator opens your PDF or reads your transactions.

 • We do not train AI models on your data.
-Anthropic's API operates under their commercial terms, which exclude API traffic from training.
+Our processing provider operates under commercial terms that exclude this traffic from model training, and deletes it from their systems within 30 days.
 Your transactions are not used to improve any model.

 • We do not sell, share, or rent your financial data.
 Your extracted transactions are visible only to you (via your account) and any party you explicitly forward the download to.